sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

   Specification testing is necesary to asure proper funtionality and behavior.
 But for complex or high-risk projects, it may be not nearly enoght.
 For example it doesn't cover a 'fool-user'.

-## The seven principles of testing
+## The seven principles of testing aka the testing paradigs:

-Over time, testing teams have take notice of important learned leasons, those concepts known as follows:
+Over time, testing 'sages' have take notice of important learned leassons, and key-points to keep in mind in the test development.
+Those concepts are known as follows:

 **1- Testing shows presence of defects** <br>
 Testing, shows defects, but it cannot proof that there are not defects.
 Testing